so-fancy/diff-so-fancy/readme.md

 ```shell
 npm install -g diff-so-fancy
 ```
 This will install and link the `diff-so-fancy` and `diff-highlight` scripts.
+You can also upgrade to the latest version with this command.

 On Mac, you can install via Homebrew:
 ```shell